What do HMRC’s published statistics tell us about current trends for employee share schemes?

 - Share Incentive Plan (SIP)

 The report confirms that over the last year, the preferred scheme with employers are EMI schemes, which now make up 83% of all tax advantaged schemes.
 EMI schemes allow business owners to offer their employees a much higher value of share options compared to other schemes which is likely to be a key reason for their popularity, especially among small and medium sized businesses.
+When used successfully, they can be used as a key tool to support growth and the future success of a company.

 The report goes on to confirm that EMI schemes are also more popular amongst UK businesses now than ever.
 The number of businesses that have introduced new EMI schemes has grown from 2,860 in 2015/2016 to 3,500 in 2016/2017 and in fact, more businesses have introduced EMI schemes this year than in any other year since their introduction under the Finance Act 2000.